catenax-ng/product-knowledge/docs/adoption-view/CX-00XX-Ontology Models in Catena-X_v1.0.0.md

   - Don't use verbs in attribute identifiers
   - Specify the (human-readable) name in English and German
   - Use a noun or a phrase of nouns in title case with whitespaces (similar to column names)
-  - Use business terms here, so that the business department can easily understand the meaning
   - Don't use verbs in attribute names
   - Specify the definition in English
   - Specify the range